gemmanewton1/wit-hackathon-ui/next-js.starter/README.md

 1. Open 'docker desktop' and keep it running in the background
 2. Open a new terminal and cd into `wit-hackathon-ui`
 3. Enter in the terminal: `docker compose up --build`
+4. You can view your database using mongo-express which should be running on `[port:](http://localhost:8081)`

 ### Run nextjs
 1. Check your directory in your terminal is `next-js.starter`